Correcting for finite statistics effects in a quantum steering experiment

 Besides verifying if a shared state is steerable, one can determine how much noise, ubiquituous in practical demonstrations, can be added before a specific assemblage becomes unsteerable.
-This can be quantified using steering robustness (SR) that depends on a given state assemblage $\sigma_{a|x}$ ~\cite{Piani2015} and is a measure of how much noise can be added to a state before it becomes unsteerable~\cite{Cavalcanti2016review}.
+This is quantified using the SR~\cite{Piani2015}, which is a measure of how much noise can be added to a state before it becomes unsteerable~\cite{Cavalcanti2016review}.
 Thus, any state with SR greater than zero is steerable.
 To calculate SR, semidefinite programming (SDP)~\cite{skrzypczyk2014quantifying}, a convex optimization algorithm, over $\sigma_{a|x}$ is used to find the optimal witness,

 where $\{F_{a|x}\}_{a,x}$ is a set of Hermitian operators and $D_{\lambda}(\cdot|x)$ is a deterministic probability distribution.